WHAT IS PATIENT EDUCATION?

 Patient education is a critical part of patient care.
-Instructing patients on follow-up care, prevention, and how to take a proactive role in their own healthcare should be a goal of every medical provider.
+It includes: instructing patients on follow-up care, prevention, and how to take a proactive role in their own healthcare.
+Effective patient education can lead to better outcomes and should be a goal of every medical provider.

 Unfortunately, patient education is not always easy.
 Health information is complex, and patients can easily become confused.
 Without the proper educational resources, doctors, clinical trial professionals, pharmaceutical reps, and other health educators may find teaching patients about medical issues difficult.

-To help, we have put together our top five strategies for educating patients effectively.
+To help encourage patient education, we have put together our top five strategies for educating patients effectively.

 1. Demonstrate Interest and Establish Trust